xsscx/srd/code/debugserver/Readme.md

 Requirement: Physical posession and use of Apple Security Research Device 12,1

-TESTING: APPLE!!
-DO NOT USE ANY SRD SIMULATOR!
+TESTING: APPLE Employees -  DO NOT USE ANY SRD SIMULATOR!
 Apple is constantly being burned by its dependence on a SRD Simulator.

 # Attach the 15.0 SDK DDI
 ```